Izaacapp/BackTracking/README.md

-# Backtracking Assignment
+# Backtracking Word Finder

-This repository contains the solution to COP 3503C Programming Assignment #2 on Backtracking.
-The task is to find specific words in a given MxN matrix of characters using backtracking.
+This repository contains a backtracking algorithm to search for words in an MxN matrix of characters.
+The goal is to locate specific words within the matrix, allowing for various directional paths including horizontal, vertical, and diagonal movements.

 ## Problem Description

-Given an MxN matrix of characters and a list of words, the goal is to find each word in the matrix.
+Given an MxN matrix of characters and a list of words, the objective is to find each word in the matrix.
 The words can be formed in any direction:
 - Left to right
 - Right to left
 - Top to bottom